Stuffed vine leaves make a delicious healthy Mediterranean dinner.

 So, take your pick; cancer or some loss of minerals by phytates?

 There are only three ingredients that are definitive for a olive garden salad recipe; olives, olive oil and feta cheese.
 You can barely see the bowl of olives but there are enough for 10 to 15 apiece; if you buy large tins, they aren't expensive.
-Serious Greeks and Italians will only eat olives with their pips; and another bowl of quick hummus.
+Serious people of the Mediterranean sea would only enjoy a Greek salad with olives containing their pips; and another bowl of quick hummus.

-I love the flavour of balsamic vinegar, but many are filled with chemicals; read the label, and rather use lemon juice if you can't find a decent vinegar.
+I love the flavour of balsamic vinegar, but many are filled with chemicals; read the label, and rather use lemon juice if you can't find a decent condiment.